kantsurya2005/apnacollege-repository/README.md

 # apnacollege-repository
-this is my first repository on git hub
+this is my first repository on git hub.
+Author_Surya Kant Singh